 - Make sure that the ignition of your Kia is turned off and the parking brakes are engaged.
 Open the hood and locate the battery on your Kia.
 On Kia vehicles, the battery is located in the engine compartment.

-If you have any warning lights on ABS or Electronic Stabil Stability Control (ESC), drive your Kia for a couple of minutes.
+If you have any warning lights on ABS or Electronic Stabil Stability Control (ESC), drive your Kia for a few minutes.

 - We recommend that you wear eye protection when replacing the battery on your Kia.